Queuni/Defense-Grid/README.md

 - Fix race condition in the cache that could return stale data under load

 - Support passing options through the config file as well as CLI

+- Improve logging so we can trace requests through the pipeline in production